Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 Avocado sandwich

-• For a second breakfast, a cabbage salad with carrots, onions and a small one sprinkled with sesame seeds is suitable.
+• For second breakfast, a cabbage salad with carrots, onions and a small one sprinkled with sesame seeds is suitable.

 Tuesday